gucci-on-fleek/lockdown-browser/Readme.md

 The _Lockdown Browser_ detects a few BIOS-related registry keys in `HKLM:\HARDWARE\DESCRIPTION`.
 Therefore, `sandbox_run.ps1` deletes these keys/values.

+When the _Lockdown Browser_ detects that `VmComputeAgent.exe` is running, it realizes that it is in a VM and refuses to launch.
+This program is a part of the _Windows Sandbox_, and cannot be stopped without crashing the VM.
+However, when the _Browser_ checks all the running programs, it also opens and examines each image file.
+It turns out that if `sandbox_run.ps1` deletes the image file, the _Lockdown Browser_ acts as if the program isn't even running.

 The _Lockdown Browser_ calls `GetSystemMetrics(SM_REMOTESESSION)` to determine if it is running in and RDP session.
 Since this function is in `user32.dll`, there aren’t any trivial ways to fix this.
 However, [_Microsoft Detours_](https://github.com/microsoft/Detours) allows for you to intercept and replace any function in any `.dll`.
 A small hook (`GetSystemMetrics-Hook.cpp`) is used with `Detours` to intercept the function call and return a false value.

 Because this tool runs in the _Windows Sandbox_, no state is retained between sessions.
 Therefore, this tool provides a scripted installer for the _Lockdown Browser_.
 The _Lockdown Browser_’s installer is a little tricky to script, so the installation is a little hacky, but it works.
 And again, the _Sandbox_ is completely isolated from the rest of your system, so the _Lockdown Browser_ cannot cause any harm to your computer.